• Skip to primary navigation

 Autumn spices - we're using the most warming and comforting autumn spices.
 Cinnamon, ginger and allspice go perfectly with the almonds and plums in this cake.

-How to put this cake together
+🔪 How to make plum cake

-This cake is so simple to put together you’ll be kicking back and smelling the sweet spices drifting from your oven in no time.
+This almond plum cake is so simple to put together you’ll be kicking back and smelling the sweet spices drifting from your oven in no time.
 Follow these simple photo steps to put this cake together:

 1. Mix the ground almonds, all purpose flour, caster sugar, light brown sugar, baking powder, cinnamon, ginger, allspice and salt in a large mixing bowl.